stechstudio/backoff/README.md

  1. 4 backoff strategies (plus the ability to use your own)
  2. Optional jitter / randomness to spread out retries and minimize collisions
  3. Wait time cap
+ 4. Callbacks for custom retry logic or error handling

 ## Installation